How to Choose a Boat Propeller That Won’t Drag You Down

 Bore

-Bore is the middle of the prop where it fits into the boat's shaft.
+The bore is in the middle of the prop, where it fits into the boat's shaft.
 The bore size has to match the boat shaft size.

 Cup

 Cup refers to a curve at the edge of the blades.
-Just like your coffee cup, it allows the prop to hold water, or coffee as the case may be.
+Like a coffee cup, it allows the prop to hold water or coffee, as the case may be.

 Diameter

-You can find the prop's diameter by measuring from the center hub to the tip of one blade, and then multiplying times two.
+You can find the prop's diameter by measuring from the center hub to the tip of one blade and then multiplying it by two.

 I won't bring in complicated math here.
 It's basically the distance around the outer edges of the blades.